richardeigenmann/LearnSfml/Readme.md

 flatpak remove org.richinet.LearnSfml
 ```

-##Copyright information:
+## Copyright information

 Picture of Davos, taken by Richard Eigenmann in December 2016, is hereby contributed to the public domain

 The sound file comes from https://www.freesound.org/people/club%20sound/sounds/107330/
 It is licensed under the creative commons attribution- Non Commercial license.
 See here: https://creativecommons.org/licenses/by-nc/3.0/

-The sound was created by a user called "club sound": https://www.freesound.org/people/club%20sound/
+The sound was created by a user called "club sound" or nowadays "chimerical": https://freesound.org/search/?q=Countdown+News+Intro It is licenced under the Creative Commons Attribution Non-Commerical licence

 The Font was taken from http://www.1001freefonts.com/changa_one.font
 It is in the public domain and licenced under OFL and GPL